drdreo/declarative-shadow/README.md

 vendors and web specification developers due to implementation costs.
 The main aim of this thesis is to create a reasonable prototype, point out the advantages and disadvantages of a declarative approach as well as provide reasons to reconsider developing it.

+# TL;DR
+> DSD is effectively just a declarative form of .attachShadow(...) with a couple tweaks to make it work nicely with existing .attachShadow calls.

 ## Installation
 ```bash
 npm i